Social Security

 How should I plan my retirement income?

-When it comes to retirement, there may be multiple sources of income to use, including Social Security.
-Your and your spouse’s income earned and savings built during your working years will dictate your expected retirement income.
-For most retirees, this is Social Security and their investments.
-It is critical to consider what your income needs will be and the timing around these sources of income.
+At retirement, there may be multiple income sources, including retirement savings/investments, pensions, and Social Security.
+For most retirees, Social Security is a material part of their overall income but may start years after stopping work.
+It’s important to consider your income needs and the timing around these sources of income.
 For example, if you plan to retire before you are eligible for Social Security, will you withdraw from your taxable or tax-advantaged retirement accounts?
-A fiduciary financial advisor can help you develop a plan for retirement income, including deciding when is an appropriate time to begin taking Social Security payments based on your specific needs and which investment accounts to withdraw from.
+It is helpful to develop a plan for retirement income, including deciding when it is appropriate to begin taking Social Security payments based on your specific needs and which investment accounts to withdraw from.

 1. Starting Your Retirement Benefits Early – Social Security Administration